 Grim the Skald, my new co-champion, told me back when I started out that the Royal Bardic Championship was a judged competition, followed by a job interview.
 The “competition” part had basically four (or more) winners…and after that, it was all down to the royals, and how the finalists matched up to what they envisioned for their own Royal Bard.

 Grim’s analysis is true, up to a point.
-If a royal has developed a connection for a particular bard, they are likely to choose that bard, as long as the bard shows enough prowess and mastery to convince the judges to pass them through to the finals.
+If a royal has developed a connection for a particular bard, they may well choose that bard, as long as the bard shows enough prowess and mastery to convince the judges to pass them through to the finals.
 But I have learned in the last few years that this kingdom prizes prowess.
 To be chosen, you want the royals, and the judges advising them, to look back on three straight rounds of thrilling, memorable performances.
 You want to shine doing what you do best, the niche where you are a standout.
 And you want to end with a bang.

 The question is, what do you do best?
 And, how well do you know your royals?

 This year, while I hadn’t known her long, I did feel I knew some essential information about our royal.
 Queen Margarita is a bard.
 This was her jam.
-I had brought the polish and finesse with the intense lute on “Clear or cloudy”, and then I had finally managed to bring the funny to a kingdom competition with “Ode to Birka”.
+I had brought polish and finesse with the intense lute on “Clear or cloudy”, and then I had finally managed to bring funny to a kingdom competition with “Ode to Birka”.
 These were things where I knew how to shine, I had prepped them well, and I had nailed them.

 But what do I do best?
 There is one answer to that.